kuro-2/homeschooling-v.2.0/README.md

-# homeschooling-v.2.0
+# homeschooling-v.1.0
-A landing page
+Its a landing page